aliyun/terraform-provider-alicloud/website/docs/r/cen_transit_router_route_table_association.html.markdown

 * `id` - ID of the resource, It is formatted to `<transit_router_id>:<transit_router_attachment_id>`.
 * `status` - The associating status of the network.

+### Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

+* `create` - (Defaults to 3 mins) Used when creating the cen transit router route table association (until it reaches the initial `Attached` status).
+* `delete` - (Defaults to 3 mins) Used when delete the cen transit router route table association.

 ## Import

 CEN transit router route table association can be imported using the id, e.g.